crackedasphalt/crackedasphalt.github.io/_pages/about.md

   <figcaption>Kevin & HP</figcaption>
 </figure>

 My partner and I have called the Lower Haight in San Francisco home since 2010.
-We both grew up in Western Washington in the shadow of _The Mountain_.
+We both grew up in Western Washington in the shadow of The Mountain.
 We travel frequently and are militant one bag packers: 30 liters or less.
 Any more and you're carrying too much.

 Things we love

 * top-loading backpacks
 * mission burritos
 * window seats on an airplane